 Although Joe excelled as a bowler and administrator, his forte has been as an instructor.
 He has taught bowling for over 60 years and believes that bowling, like any other sport, has certain basic fundamentals that need to be learned.
 Once people understand these fundamentals, their skill level improves and bowling becomes more enjoyable.
 Joe is always willing to give assistance to bowlers of any average, and he is directly responsible for introducing thousands of people to bowling, and his influence has touched thousands more.

-Joseph H. Clark is a true advocate of the sport he loves and is a credit to his profession.
+Joseph Clark Jr. is a true advocate of the sport he loves and is a credit to his profession.
 He is a worthy addition to the Nation's Capital Area Bowling Association Hall of Fame.